 Tip: Bring home some tasty guava jelly.

-Trivia fact: Crossroads Centre, a drug & alcohol addition rehabilitation center, is located in Antigua, and was founded by guitarist Eric Clapton.
+Trivia fact: Crossroads Centre, a drug & alcohol addiction rehabilitation center, is located in Antigua, and was founded by guitarist Eric Clapton.

 FYI: It is rumored that Oprah Winfrey, Eric Clapton, Richard Brandson, Timothy Dalton, and Giorgio Armani own houses here.
 It is factual that Antigua is one of the best Caribbean islands for celebrity spotting.